vortex-exoplanet/VIP/paper.md

 of debris disks [@Milli:2017b; @Milli:2019], or the development of new high-contrast imaging algorithms
 [@Gomez:2018;  @Dahlqvist:2020;  @Pairet:2021;  @Dahlqvist:2021].
-Other open-source toolkits for high-contrast imaging include ``pyklip`` and ``pynpoint`` [@pyklip; @pynpoint:2015; @pynpoint:2019].
-Both of these packages mostly focus on post-processing, contrast evaluation metrics and forward modelling - with the core post-processing method being the KLIP algorithm [@Soummer:2012].
-In comparison, ``VIP`` also includes a variety of methods not available in these packages.
-Examples include ANDROMEDA, LLSG or NMF in terms of post-processing algorithms [@Cantalloube2015; @Gomez:2017; @Gomez:2016]; cross-correlation based bad-frame trimming and IFS-relevant bad pixel correction algorithms in terms of pre-processing; FFT-based rotation, shift and rescaling in terms of low-level image operations [@Larkin:1997].

 Given the rapid expansion of ``VIP``, we summarize here all novelties that were brought to the package over the past five years.
 Specifically, the rest of this